-Key documents on responsible antimicrobial use and AMR prevention
+Key Documents on Responsible Antimicrobial Use and AMR prevention National Guidelines

-National Guidelines

-Global Repository of Available Guidelines for Responsible use of Antimicrobials in Animal Health.
-This repository by the World Veterinary Association contains a list of 102 guidelines, action plans and promotional material on responsible use of antimicrobials, covering a large number of countries, languages, and animal species.
+Global Repository of Available Guidelines for Responsible use of Antimicrobials in Animal Health This repository by the World Veterinary Association contains a list of 102 guidelines, action plans and promotional material on responsible use of antimicrobials, covering a large number of countries, languages, and animal species.
 Access to these documents shall serve veterinarians and other health professionals to identify and implement best practices for antimicrobials use and to fight the development of antimicrobial resistance in veterinary medicine.
 It should be noted that while the repository captures a broad range of guidelines, it was created in 2019 and the included guidelines may be updated from time to time.

-Antibiotic Use Guidelines for Companion Animal Practice.
-The 2ndedition of the Danish guidelines is a comprehensive document that includes five introductory chapters on general principles for rational antimicrobial use, patterns of antimicrobial use in Denmark, treatment of multidrug-resistant infections, interpretation of laboratory reports and perioperative antimicrobial prophylaxis in addition to the core chapters focusing organ and system specific guidelines.
-These guidelines are available in English, Danish, Polish and Chinese
+Antibiotic Use Guidelines for Companion Animal Practice The 2nd edition of the Danish guidelines is a comprehensive document that includes five introductory chapters on general principles for rational antimicrobial use, patterns of antimicrobial use in Denmark, treatment of multidrug-resistant infections, interpretation of laboratory reports and perioperative antimicrobial prophylaxis in addition to the core chapters focusing organ and system specific guidelines.
+These guidelines are available in English, Danish, Polish and Chinese.

-Australian companion animal guidelines.
-The Australian veterinary prescribing guidelines are evidence-based guidelines that were created a collaborative effort between the University of Melbourne's Asia Pacific Centre for Animal Health (APCAH) and the National Centre for Antimicrobial Stewardship (NCAS).
-These onlineguidelines are organized into two sections (medicine and surgery) and offers other useful tools including posters and booklets that can be downloaded, printed and displayed in the practice, a drug dose calculator and pharmacological information on the common antimicrobials used in Australian veterinary practice.
-The guidelines are designed to be easily implemented in practice, providing readily available information, and are continuously updated in response to feedback from veterinarians and availability of new evidence.
+Australian companion animal guidelines There are two comprehensive evidence-based companion animal guidelines available in Australia in 2023.
+The AUSTRALASIAN INFECTIOUS DISEASES ADVISORY PANEL (AIDAP) have released ANTIBIOTIC PRESCRIBING DETAILED GUIDELINES.
+DOGS & CATS.
+2ND EDITION 2022.
+As noted by the Chief Veterinary Officer, Dr Mark Schipp, "These revised guidelines capture the latest scientific evidence on antimicrobial use in companion animals, so that they remain fit-for-purpose and assist in reducing the risk of antimicrobial resistance.
+It is a complete guide that not only covers antimicrobial indications but also assists with recommended treatments.
+The guide also encourages veterinarians to think about when to use antimicrobials, to avoid unnecessary use in the first instance."
+While from the University of Melbourne, the Australian veterinary prescribing guidelines were created in a collaboration between the University of Melbourne's Asia Pacific Centre for Animal Health (APCAH) and the National Centre for Antimicrobial Stewardship (NCAS).
+These online guidelines are organized into two sections (medicine and surgery) and offer other useful tools including posters and booklets that can be downloaded, printed and displayed in the practice, a drug dose calculator and pharmacological information on the common antimicrobials used in Australian veterinary practice.
+Both guidelines are designed to be easily implemented in practice, providing readily available information, and are updated in response to feedback from veterinarians and availability of new evidence.